thorsager/proxy-nginx-le-compose/README.md

 This simple compose file is just an example of how you could put some of great stuff people have made to some use.

-Please not I have NOT made any of this, I have just created the compose file.
+Please note I have *NOT* made any of this, I have just created the compose file.

 The compose-file starts up a couple of containers, and interact with